Francena Arnold

-Francena H. Arnold (1888–1972) was a 20th-century novelist, author of the Christian fiction classic Not My Will and nine other books.
+Francena Harriet Arnold (née Long; 1888 – 1972) was a 20th-century novelist, author of the Christian fiction classic Not My Will and nine other books.
 Five of her books have been featured in the Christian Classics book series on the Bible Broadcasting Network.

 Not My Will has sold more than 500,000 copies.
 Published by Moody Press, it remains in print and available as an electronic book 67 years after it was first published.

 Personal life

-Francena Harriet Long was born September 9, 1888, on a farm near Literberry, Illinois, to James Harvey Long and Hannah Cox Long.
+Francena Harriet Long was born September 9, 1888, on a farm near Literberry, Illinois, to James Harvey Long and Hannah (Cox) Long.
 She grew up in Jacksonville, Illinois, and married Frank Mitchell Arnold on August 29, 1912, in Jacksonville.
 They lived in and around Chicago for most of their marriage and had four children: Helen, Frank Jr., Harriet and Shirley.

 In the early 1940s, Frank Sr. became business manager at Northern Baptist Theological Seminary.
 The family lived on the Northern campus until his retirement in 1957.
 The Arnolds were charter members of Judson Baptist Church in Oak Park, Ill.

-After Frank’s retirement, the Arnolds lived in Wilmington, Ill., until his death on Oct.
-12, 1961.
-Arnold then returned to the Chicago area, living the rest of her life in Oak Park, Illinois, with her oldest daughter, Helen Hoel, and her husband, Joel.

-The novelist, Doug Worgul, is Francena Arnold's grandson.
+After Frank's retirement, the Arnolds lived in Wilmington, Illinois until his death on October 12, 1961.
+Arnold then returned to the Chicago area, living the rest of her life in Oak Park, Illinois, with her eldest daughter, Helen Hoel, and her husband, Joel.
+Novelist Doug Worgul is Francena Arnold's grandson.

 Not My Will

 Moody Press published Not My Will in 1946, when Arnold was 58.
 Her obituary said the book had been reprinted 42 times and translated into several foreign languages.

 Not My Will was included in the 1991 Moody Classic Fiction series and was published a third time in 2002 with the subtitle How much will surrender cost?

-Christianbook.com gives this synopsis: "Eleanor's secret love for Chad could mean losing her inheritance and giving up a lifelong dream.
-Should she follow her own carefully laid plans to be a scientist – or marry the man she really loves?
-Originally published in 1946, this inspiring story continues to spark fresh discussion about choosing God's will over our own."

 The novel was used as an example for a book report in the 1994 book How to Study: A practical guide from a Christian perspective, by Edward Shewan.
 Not My Will remains popular with Christian fiction readers and bloggers.
 "It is an excellent example of a book that is not only inspiring with its powerful Christian message, but also full of good writing," wrote Ann Bailes in the Anderson (S.C.)
 Independent Mail in 2011.
 Not My Will was also cited as a favorite in 2010 in Jendi's Journal and in 2011 in Book Ponderings, Your Life Uncaged and Cindy's Book Club.